 Recall that our next step was to acquire data from the Los Angeles County GIS Data Portal.
 Then after that, we completed a QAQC form for each dataset.

 Now it's up to you to complete this flowchart and add it to your lab report.
 Use different polygon shapes for decisions, processes, and data.
 Refer to the Flowchart Supplementary learning module for more detailed instructions on how to create a flow chart.
-The link is located near the bottom of the GSP Calendar Page.
+The link is located in the Activities tab of the HSU Geospatial Program website.

 The city of Los Angeles has an extensive collection of GIS datasets.
 These datasets are accessible through the Los Angeles GIS Data Portal.
 In this step, you will find the data portal and download what we need to complete this analysis.